 The Burning Cow Question edited and annotated by John M. Souders.
 Two decades of town government in Waterford are distilled into this entertaining book, omitting much of the repetitive bureaucratic prose of the minutes themselves.
 Read more here.
 Index available for download on page.

 Crossing The Line by Taylor M. Chamberlin and James D. Peshek.
 Gleaned from the pages of a Civil War customs ledger, this book provides the first detailed account of the struggle of loyal Unionists to reestablish their personal and commercial links to the North.
+SORRY, UNAVAILABLE AT PRESENT.
 Read more here.

 Made In Waterford by W. Brown Morton III and Dr. Fred D. Johnson, Jr. This booklet accompanied a 1994 exhibition of the furniture of chair and cabinet makers John Mount, William T. Mount and Lewis N. Hough, who worked in Waterford.
 Read more here.